migtools/oadp-non-admin/docs/design/Non_Admin_Controller_design.md

 ## Open Questions and Know Limitations
 - Velero command and pod logs
-- Multiple instance of OADP Operator
+- Multiple instances of NAC not allowed (which can impact performance)
 - Should BSL configuration be optional like cluster-admin could opt for shard BSLs or BYOB (Bring your own Bucket/BSL)